sbseltzer/ja-srs-utils/README.md

 Any SRS that's capable of displaying cards with HTML/CSS/Javascript should be suppoted.

-The idea is to empower the user to make better SRS cards by making simple HTML tweaks.
-No scripting required on the user end!
+The goal is to empower the user to make better SRS cards with small HTML tweaks.

 ## Philosophy